AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 For Zenith:

 Intel is widely recognized as a prominent and well-established company within the tech industry.
-With its innovative and state-of-the-art products, Intel continues to lead the way in technological advancements.
+With its groundbreaking and state-of-the-art products, Intel continues to lead the way in technological advancements.
 The company consistently strives to deliver high-quality and reliable solutions to meet the ever-changing needs of its customers.
 Moreover, Intel’s strong commitment to research and development ensures that it stays ahead of the competition.
-Overall, Intel is viewed as a trusted and dependable brand, known for its exceptional performance and exceptional customer satisfaction.
+Overall, Intel is viewed as a trusted and reputable brand, known for its exceptional performance and exceptional customer satisfaction.

 Setting A Baseline